TERMS OF SERVICE (SAAS)

 3. Rights in Intellectual Property

 3.1.
 Intellectual Property.
 Except for the rights granted in this Agreement, all rights, title, and interest in and to the SaaS Products, Documentation, and CyberArk Intellectual Property are hereby reserved by CyberArk, its Affiliates or licensors.
 Except as provided for herein, all rights, title, and interest in and to Customer Intellectual Property are hereby reserved by Customer, its Affiliates or licensors.
-Nothing in this Agreement shall (a) transfer ownership of any Intellectual Property rights from one Party to the other, or (b) provide either Party a right to use the other Party’s trade names, logos, or trademarks.
+Nothing in this Agreement shall transfer ownership of any Intellectual Property rights from one Party to the other.

 3.2.
 Customer Data.
 Customer owns all right, title and interest in all Customer Data.
 Nothing in this Agreement shall be construed to grant CyberArk any rights in Customer Data beyond those expressly provided herein.
-Customer grants CyberArk and its Affiliates the limited, non-exclusive right to view and use the Customer Data solely for the purpose of providing and improving the SaaS Products.
+Customer grants CyberArk and its Affiliates the limited, non-exclusive, worldwide license to view and use the Customer Data solely for the purpose of providing the SaaS Products.

 3.3.
 Usage Data and Suggestions.
-CyberArk shall be permitted to collect and use the Usage Data internally and for Customer’s benefit.
-In the event CyberArk wishes to disclose the Usage Data or any part thereof to third parties (either during the Subscription Term or thereafter), such data shall be anonymized and presented in the aggregate so that it will not identify Customer or its Authorized Users.
-The foregoing shall not limit in any way CyberArk’s confidentiality obligations pursuant to Section 4 below.
+CyberArk shall be permitted to collect and use the Usage Data for its reasonable business purposes and for Customer’s benefit.
+In the event CyberArk wishes to disclose the Usage Data or any part thereof to third parties (either during the Subscription Term or thereafter), such data shall be anonymized and/or presented in the aggregate so that it will not identify Customer or its Authorized Users.
+The foregoing shall not limit in any way CyberArk’s confidentiality obligations pursuant to section 4 below.
 To the extent that Customer provides CyberArk with Suggestions, such Suggestions shall be free from any confidentiality restrictions that might otherwise be imposed upon CyberArk pursuant to this Agreement, and may be implemented by CyberArk in its sole discretion.
 Customer acknowledges that any CyberArk products or materials incorporating any such Suggestions shall be the sole and exclusive property of CyberArk.

 5. Security and Processing of Personal Data

 6.1.
-SaaS Products Warranty.
-During the applicable Subscription Term, CyberArk warrants that the SaaS Products will perform in substantial conformity with the Documentation, and that the SaaS Products are not designed to contain viruses, worms, Trojan horses or other unintended malicious or destructive code.
-The foregoing warranties are void if the failure of the SaaS Products has resulted from negligence, error, or misuse of the SaaS Products by Customer, the Authorized User or by anyone other than CyberArk.
+Limited SaaS Products Warranty.
+During the applicable Subscription Term, CyberArk warrants that: (a) the SaaS Products will perform in substantial conformity with the Documentation; and (b) CyberArk will use industry standard measures designed to detect viruses, worms, Trojan horses or other unintended malicious or destructive code in the SaaS Products.
+The foregoing warranties are void if the failure of the SaaS Products has resulted from negligence, error, or misuse of the SaaS Products (including use not in accordance with the Documentation) by Customer, the Authorized User or by anyone other than CyberArk.
 Customer shall be required to report any breach of warranty to CyberArk within a period of thirty (30) days of the date on which the incident giving rise to the claim occurred.
 CyberArk’s sole and exclusive liability, and Customer’s sole and exclusive remedy, for breach of these warranties will be for CyberArk, at its expense, to use reasonable commercial efforts to correct such nonconformity within thirty (30) days of the date that notice of the breach was provided; and, if CyberArk fails to correct the breach within such cure period, Customer may terminate the affected Order and, in such event, CyberArk shall provide Customer with a pro-rata refund of any unused pre-paid fees paid for the period following termination as calculated on a monthly basis for the affected SaaS Products.
+Without derogating from CyberArk’s obligations under this Agreement, Customer warrants that it shall take and maintain appropriate steps within its control to protect the confidentiality, integrity, and security of its Confidential Information and Customer Data, including: (i) operating the SaaS Products in accordance with the Documentation and applicable law and; and (ii) dedicating reasonably adequate personnel and resources to implement and maintain the security controls set forth in the Documentation.
+Customer will be responsible for the acts and omissions of its Authorized Users.

 6.2.
 Compliance with Law.
 Each Party shall comply with all applicable, laws and regulations in connection with the performance of its obligations and the exercise of its rights under this Agreement.

 6.3.
 Disclaimer.
-Any and all warranties, expressed, incorporated or implied, are limited to the extent and period mentioned above.
-To the maximum extent allowed by applicable law, CyberArk disclaims all other warranties, conditions and other terms, whether implied or incorporated into this Agreement by statute, common law or otherwise, including the implied conditions and warranties of merchantability and fitness for a particular purpose.
+Any and all warranties, expressed, incorporated or implied, are limited to the extent and period mentioned in this Agreement.
+To the maximum extent allowed by applicable law, CyberArk disclaims (and disclaims on behalf of its licensors and/or contributors to any Third-Party Materials) all other warranties, conditions and other terms, whether express or implied or incorporated into this Agreement by statute, common law or otherwise, including the implied conditions and warranties of merchantability and fitness for a particular purpose.
 CyberArk will have no liability for delays, failures or losses attributable or related in any way to the use or implementation of third-party software or services not provided by CyberArk.

 7.2.
 Customer Data and Use Indemnity.
-Customer shall defend and indemnify CyberArk and/or its Affiliates or their officers, directors and employees against any third-party claims, suits and proceedings resulting from an alleged infringement or violation by the Customer Data of such third party’s patent, copyright, trademark, trade secret, or CyberArk’s use of the Customer Data in accordance with the terms of this Agreement and (where applicable) with the terms of the DPA, and all directly related losses, liabilities, damages, costs and expenses (including reasonable attorneys’ fees).
+Customer shall defend and indemnify CyberArk and/or its Affiliates and their officers, directors and employees against any third-party claims, suits and proceedings (including those brought by a government entity) resulting from: (i) an alleged infringement or violation by the Customer Data of such third-party’s patent, copyright, trademark, trade secret; or (ii) CyberArk’s use of the Customer Data, in accordance with the terms of this Agreement and (where applicable) with the terms of the DPA, violates applicable law; and all directly related losses, liabilities, damages, costs and expenses (including reasonable attorneys’ fees).

 7.4.
 Exclusions.
-The above CyberArk obligations to defend and indemnify will not apply in the event that a claim arises from or relates to (a) use of the SaaS Products not in accordance with the Documentation and this Agreement (b) Customer’s use of the SaaS Products in violation of Applicable Data Protection Laws; (c) any modification, alteration or conversion of the SaaS Products not created or approved in writing by CyberArk, (d) any combination or use of the SaaS Products with any computer, hardware, software, data or service not required by the Documentation, (e) CyberArk’s compliance with specifications, requirements or requests of Customer, or (f) Customer’s gross negligence or willful misconduct.
+The above CyberArk obligations to defend and indemnify will not apply in the event that a claim arises from or relates to: (a) use of the SaaS Products not in accordance with the Documentation and this Agreement; (b) Customer’s use of the SaaS Products in violation of applicable laws; (c) any modification, alteration or conversion of the SaaS Products not created or approved in writing by CyberArk; (d) any combination or use of the SaaS Products with any computer, hardware, software, data or service not required by the Documentation; (e) CyberArk’s compliance with specifications, requirements or requests of Customer; or (f) Customer’s gross negligence or willful misconduct.

 8. Limitation of Liability